*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Why Am I So Bad At Pinball?

 Pinball is one of those few games that people either love or hate.
 It’s a game where people either take to it naturally or end up struggling with it for years.
-In most cases, the issues people have with pinball with pinball are mental.
+In most cases, the issues people have with pinball are mental.

 Though there is a lightly physical element to pinball, most of the game remains a mental struggle.
 If you’re like most people, learning to become great at pinball means that you’re going to have to learn the right mindset.